fluxcd/flux/.github/ISSUE_TEMPLATE/feature_request.md

 3. Scroll down to '....'
 4. See error

+Feel free to add a diagram if that helps explaining things.

 **Expected behavior**
 A clear and concise description of what you expect to happen.